alesssia/short_intro_stats/README.md

 - How to calculate confidence intervals
 - How to make and test hypotheses

+## Schedule

+The course will be delivered in three days, each formed by about 3h of frontal lesson with exercises.

 ## Sources

 While I consulted multiple sources for creating this material, these are the most prominent: